RediSearch/redisearch-getting-started/docs/007-query-movies.md

   </b></i>
   </summary>

-For this you add parenthesis around the field condition and add the `-` sign to 'california'.
+For this you add parentheses around the field condition and add the `-` sign to 'california'.

 ```
 > FT.SEARCH "idx:movie" "@title:(heat -california)" RETURN 2 title plot